soufianekremcht/Link-Previewer/README.md

 [![](https://jitpack.io/v/SoufianeKreX/UrlPreviewer.svg)](https://jitpack.io/#SoufianeKreX/UrlPreviewer)

-### Still In Developement  .
+### Still In Development .
 It not Working For The current Moment
+### I Welcome Anyone who can help add Improvement on this project.

 ## Gradle Dependency